View Current

 2. Senior Deputy Vice-Chancellor;

-6. Director, Research Institute representing the University's Research Institutes, as nominated by the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International;
+7. Director, Research Institute representing the University's Research Institutes, as nominated by the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global;

 (15) The elected members of Senate are: